 Until eight years ago, I was always willing to do almost anything to get the cheapest airfare.
 However, I have decided that sometimes the sacrifices required to get the most economical tickets are not worth the cost savings.

-The following list summarizes factors other than the cheapest airfare that I consider when selecting the right flight.
+The following list summarizes factors other than the cheapest airfare I consider when selecting the right flight.

-Every Fifty-Plus Nomad will have somewhat different definitions of the right flight.
+Every Fifty Plus Nomad will have somewhat different definitions of the right flight.
 However, I have included my list to give my readers some food for thought:

 Some Cheap Flights That Are Not Worth the Trouble

-- Flights that involve multiple connections are not usually worth it.
-The more connections, the more chances that something will go wrong.
+- Flights that involve multiple connections are not usually worth it—the more connections, the more chances that something will go wrong.
 Besides, the longer the flight time, the more stressful the trip becomes.

 - I would recommend paying more to avoid trips that involve backtracking.
 About ten years ago, I flew from Los Angeles to San Francisco to Mexico City because the flight was $100 less expensive than a non-stop flight between Los Angeles and Mexico City.
 I also flew eight years ago from Miami to Newark to Washington DC to Buenos Aires to save $150 and get more frequent flyer miles.
 (Frequent flyer miles earned on flights were worth much more eight years ago than today).
-Both itineraries made the total trip time more than twice as long than the non-stop flight.
+Both itineraries made the total trip time twice as long as the non-stop flight.
 Nowadays, I consider my time and sanity to be worth a bit more than these relatively small differences in fees.
 (That said, I may subject myself to these backtracking flights if the price difference is higher than $200 one-way.)

 If you do not live in a city with a large airport, it may be better to travel to the major airport via land transport (a car, bus, etc.) than fly out of the nearby airport.